|

 has always been clear.
 Though

-Jesus breathed on the disciples in John 20 and said, “received the
+Jesus breathed on the disciples in John 20 and said, "Received the

-Spirit”, this was only symbolic of what was to come, and that happened
+Spirit", this was only symbolic of what was to come, and that

-in Acts 2.
-There was no doubt
+happened in Acts 2.
+There was

-any other time.
-Peter
+and not at any other time.
+Note

-purified their hearts by faith”.
-Faith,
+and them but purified their hearts by faith".

 is Peter’s conclusion to his argument as found in verse 10 and 11.

-No, we believe that it is through the grace of our Lord Jesus that
+bear?
+No, we believe that it

-we are saved, just as they are”.
-The
+is through the grace of our Lord Jesus that we are saved, just as they

 yoke that Peter is speaking of here is the strict adherence to the Law of

-I believe the church over the years have put a similar yoke
+church over the years has put a similar yoke concerning the Law of Moses

-my opinion that the Law of Moses does not apply to Christians for a number
+Of course, it is my opinion that the Law of Moses does not apply to

 It